Courage begins by trusting oneself

 Patch 1.31 / CET 1.16.4

-The last patch with Static Resolution Scaling (SRS), which you could override up to 200% and beyond.
-At the doubled resolution the rendered image was pretty smooth and perfectly fine for high quality screenshots, as the AntiAliasing had alot more pixels to calculate with.
+The last update with Static Resolution Scaling (SRS), which allowed overriding up to 200% and beyond.
+At double resolution, the rendered image appeared noticeably smoother – ideal for high-quality screenshots, as anti-aliasing had more pixels to work with.

 Patch 1.61 (DLSS) / CET 1.22.0